The-Smackers/AWPtimizr/README.md

 - `7_Graphics\`: Graphics tweaks (e.g., `CS2_High_Performance.cmd`).
 - `*/Revert\`: Revert scripts (e.g., `Revert_Latency_Tweaks.cmd`).

-## Registry Key Echo
-- `Run_All.cmd`: Shows "Prior" and "After" values for all `.reg` keys affected—check before/after states.

 ## Prerequisites
 - Windows 11, admin rights.
-- Backup your registry (optional but recommended).
+- Backup your registry (optional but recommended), this program will backup your registry if selected to do so.

-## Commit History
-- Latest: "Fixed keyboard menu, added registry key echo in Run_All" - April 08, 2025.

 ## New Features (April 2025 Update)